-Serious crime is defined in Article 101(4) -
+"Serious crime" is defined in Article 101(4) as -

-- "(4) In this Article "serious crime" means - (a) conduct which constitutes one or more offences - (i) which involves the use of violence, results in substantial financial gain or is conducted by a large number of persons in pursuit of a common purpose, or - (ii) for which a person who has attained the age of 21 and has no previous convictions could reasonably be expected to be sentenced to imprisonment for 3 years or more; or - (b) conduct which is, or corresponds to, any conduct which, if it all took place in Jersey, would constitute an offence, or offences, of the kind referred to in sub-paragraph (a)."
+- "(a) conduct which constitutes one or more offences - (i) which involves the use of violence, results in substantial financial gain or is conducted by a large number of persons in pursuit of a common purpose, or - (ii) for which a person who has attained the age of 21 and has no previous convictions could reasonably be expected to be sentenced to imprisonment for 3 years or more;"

-Article 102 defines circumstances in which an authorization may be given orally, and the form and duration of oral and written authorizations.
+Article 102 defines the circumstances in which an authorization may be given orally, and for the form and duration of oral and written authorizations.

-Article 103 imposes a duty on the Attorney General to provide a written report every 12 months to the Commissioner in respect of all written or oral authorizations given in the past 12 months.
+Article 103 imposes a duty on the Attorney General to provide a written report every 12 months to the Commissioner in respect of all written or oral authorizations given under Article 101 in the past 12 months.

-Article 104 regulates the powers and duties of the Commissioner, who shall be one of the ordinary judges of the Court of Appeal, who shall keep under review the powers exercised by the Attorney General under Articles 101-103, and who shall make a Report to the Bailiff as soon as practicable at the end of each year.
+Article 104 regulates the powers and duties of the Commissioner who shall be one of the Ordinary Judge of the Court of Appeal, who shall keep under review the powers exercised by the Attorney General under Articles 101-103 and who shall make a Report to the Bailiff as soon as practicable after the end of each year.

-Article 104(4) requires the Bailiff to lay a copy of the Report of the Commissioner before the States, but if it appears to the Bailiff, after consultation with the Commissioner, that the publication of any matters in the Report would be prejudicial to the security of the British Islands or to the detection of crime, the Bailiff may, in accordance with Article 104(5), exclude that matter from the copy of the Report laid before the States.
+Article 104(4) requires the Bailiff to lay a copy of the Report of the Commissioner before the States.
+But if it appears to the Bailiff, after consultation with the Commissioner, that the publication of any matter in the Report would be prejudicial to the security of the British Islands or to the detection of crime, the Bailiff may, in accordance with Article 104(5) exclude that matter from the copy of the Report laid before the States.